Puara/GuitarAMI/spu/JackTrip_tests/jacktrip_box_replication_guide.md

 - Follow the instructions available for the Raspberry Pi enclosure purchased.
 For the first 2 boxes, the enclosure instructions are available at [https://www.canakit.com/pi-case](https://www.canakit.com/pi-case)
 - Flash the JackTrip box image (**jacktripbox.img.gz**) into the SD card using [ApplePiBaker](https://www.tweaking4all.com/hardware/raspberry-pi/applepi-baker-v2/), [balenaEtcher](https://www.balena.io/etcher/), or diskutil (dd).
-- Put the SD card on the JackTrip box, connect the audio interface/cables according to the [user guide](jacktrip_box_user_guide.md), and turn the Raspberry Pi on.
-You can use a monitor, keyboard to control the JackTrip box during setup.
+- Put the SD card on the JackTrip box, connect the audio interface/cables according to the [user guide](jacktrip_box_user_guide.md), and turn on the Raspberry Pi.
+You can use a monitor and keyboard to control the JackTrip box during setup.
 It is also possible to connect to the JackTrip box using *ssh*.
 - Enter PiSound configuration: `sudo pisound-config`
   - Change Pisound HotSpot settings:
     - ssid: `jacktrip00X` (use SPU's ID)